-Anchor breast lifts are recommended to reduce medium and large sagging.
+Anchor breast lifts are recommended to reduce moderate to extensive sagging.
 The procedure consists of a circular incision around the areola, a vertical incision downward from the circle and finally, another incision horizontally along the bottom of the breast.

 Is this procedure right for you?

 For any procedure, Modern Surgical Arts will always have your best interests at heart and as such, our professional and experienced surgeons will conduct an extensive analysis of your medical history to ensure this is right for you and which procedure is the best choice for you.
 You can come in at any time for a consultation — this will give the surgeon more information to better advise you.
 The surgeon will be able to carry out an examination, see the extent of your concerns, and give realistic impressions of the outcome expected from the procedure.

 A pencil test is one way to determine if breast lift is the procedure for you.
 You do this by inserting a pencil as high as possible in the breast fold (be careful not to hurt your breasts).
 If it holds then there’s a sign of sagging, which is natural as you age.
 What you are looking for is the level of sagging.
 If you notice you’re falling below the pencil, then that’s a higher level of sagging and might indicate that a breast lift is the procedure you require to meet your goals.
 You might require a breast lift if one breast is lower than the other or if your nipples are pointing downwards.

 Am I a Good Candidate for a Breast Lift?

 - Your breasts are fully developed.